Changissnz/nu_merchant_principal/README.md

 have experienced real-life events predominated by these types of alliances.
-Computational modeling does provide bases easily comprehendable, although there is the incompleteness found in specification and illumination, and just as importantly, the egregious faults that can come with mishandling by misconstruction in the usage of these bases.
+Computational modeling does provide bases easily comprehendable, although there is the lack of "completeness" (closure) that is found in specification and illumination, and just as importantly, the egregious faults that can come with mishandling by misconstruction through the usage of these bases.

 These two diagrams show two graph units that can be used to represent one entity.